Josefinekihlstrom/Plant-Memory/README.md

 4. ..that has a nice and clean design.
 5. ..that doesn't play too loud and stressing audio effects on everything I click.
 6. ..where I can see what my previous score was.
 7. ..that I can come back to and play to get my mind off something.
-With a mindfulness aspect.
 8. ..that I can play to practise my memory skills.
 9. ..that I can play at night with a darker theme.